microfeed/microfeed/README.md

 5. Profit!

 Feature request to Cloudflare: Please build a "Login with Cloudflare" OAuth!
 This will allow microfeed to do (almost) one-click deployment :) Otherwise, people need to read documentation and follow instructions to get an instance of microfeed up and running.
-Most people don't read documentation.
+Most people don't read documentation!

 ### Prerequisites